chenjianjx/pizza-order-workflow-demo/README.md

 The workflow engine knows little about order's biz logic.
 * It just invokes the logic in `Order Service`, as it is an orchestrator
 * It won't store order data by itself

+### Note: in real life there may be other biz services
+There may be `Item Service`, `Payment Service` etc.   They will also interact with the workflow engine and carry out workflow activities.

+For simplicity in this demo `Order Service` is the only biz service.

 ## Try it